max-leuthaeuser/CPSTextInterpreter/README.rst

 - A Java runtime environment (JRE) or SDK 1.6 or above.
 - Maven
+- Scalatest plugin from here: http://github.com/teigen/maven-scalatest-plugin if you want to run the tests.

 The following is assumed to be installed on the machine you want to run
 CPSTextInterpreter: